-Also, the status and information about the export can be seen in the server log (see bellow).
+Also, the status and information about the export can be seen in the server log (see below).

-Export instructions - JMX console MBean
+Export Instructions - JMX Console MBean

-Both releases 5.1.6 and 5.2 benefits the existence of MBeans.
 The beans interface can be found in JMX console, under the "nx" section, as service "Exporter" on 5.1.6, respectively "ExporterService" on 5.2.
 The method "export" requires two parameters: the repository name (usually "default") and the path to save the archive (the third boolean one is not effective).

-For the results, watch the server logs (see bellow).
+For the results, watch the server logs (see below).